MicrosoftDocs/VBA-Docs/api/PowerPoint.TextRange.ChangeCase.md

 ## Example

-This example sets title case capitalization for the title on slide one in the the active presentation.
+This example sets title case capitalization for the title on slide one in the active presentation.

 ```vb